OrangeSpyderMan/inkplate10-weather-cal/README.md

 ### Building with Arduino IDE

-Although this is largely untested, the firmware can be made to compile correctly on the Arduino IDE, if that is your environment of choice.
+The firmware can be made to compile correctly on the Arduino IDE, if that is your environment of choice.
 At least one user has seen issues with SDCard reading on the PlatformIO built firmware, which seems not to happen on the Arduino IDE build.

 The below assumes you already have a working Arduino environment, configure for the Inkplate10 (with the board definition).
 The documentation for that is available here :